shalamand3r/IconSurGUI/README.md

 ###### Make sure to leave IconSur in your Downloads folder.

-### 3. Run IconSurGUI and choose from one of the options - simple as that
+### 3. Run IconSurGUI and choose from one of the options - simple as that!

 ###### For more info on what the options do, scroll down to the *Modes* section of this readme.

 ------------------------------------------------------------------

+# MODES:

+### Custom Image 📁  - Allows you to choose a custom image to be resized and fitted to BigSur's new app shape, and then applied to your app of choice.

+### iOS AppStore Icon Downloader 🛍 - Allows you to search the iOS AppStore for an icon matching your app choice's name.
+If no (relevant) results are found, your app will be resized with a white boarder surrounding it.

+###### For example, if I choose "Zoom" as my app choice, IconSur will look through the iOS's AppStore for an app called "Zoom" and then apply its icon to the "Zoom" app on my Mac.

 # FAQ: